SamCoVT/FOCAL65_KIM1/README.md

 and will overwrite hardware configuration registers for the KIM-1, causing failure as well).

+To get a PTP file, use the Motorola S-records format when saving from the Kowalski assembler and then use Hans Otten's Convert8bitFormat program to convert from S-records to MOS PTP format.

 # Binary comparison notes:
 ## Programs used: